yuanqing/sketch-keyboard-shorcuts/README.md

   }
 }
 $ sks set shortcuts.json
+Set 5 keyboard shortcuts
 ```

 - The path to each menu item is specified via a nested JSON object.
-- Each keypress within the shortcut is to be separated by a space.
+- Each keypress within each shortcut shortcut is separated by a space.
 - Use `cmd`, `ctrl`, `opt`, and `shift` for modifier keys, and `up`, `down`, `left`, and `right` for arrow keys.

 ## Usage